Nicholas Battaile Fitzhugh

-Nicholas Battalle Fitzhugh (May 10, 1764 – December 31, 1814) was a Virginia lawyer and politician who became a United States circuit judge of the United States Circuit Court of the District of Columbia after representing Fairfax County in the Virginia House of Delegates.
+Nicholas Battaile Fitzhugh (May 10, 1764 – December 31, 1814) was a Virginia lawyer and politician who became a United States circuit judge of the United States Circuit Court of the District of Columbia after representing Fairfax County in the Virginia House of Delegates.

 Early and family life

-Nicholas Fitzhugh was the eldest son born to Sarah Battaile, who in 1746 married Col. Henry Fitzhugh of "Bedford" (1723-1783), in King George County, Colony of Virginia, British America.
+Nicholas Fitzhugh was the eldest son born to Sarah Battaile, who in 1746 married Col. Henry Fitzhugh of "Bedford" (1723–1783), in King George County, Colony of Virginia, British America.
 His ancestor, William Fitzhugh, in 1694 received an enormous 21,966 acres holding from the proprietors of the Northern Neck of Virginia, in what became vast Stafford County, Virginia, and later became several counties, including Fairfax County (formed in 1742).
 His grandfather, also Henry Fitzhugh, had represented then-vast Stafford County, Virginia in the House of Burgesses several times before his death in 1743.
 Several more distant relatives named William Fitzhugh also served in the Virginia General Assembly, including his cousin William Fitzhugh who served in the Continental Congress.
 When Nicholas was a child (and during his education by tutors as appropriate to his class), his father commissioned John Hesselius to paint a portrait of his wife; the portrait is now at the Virginia Museum of History and Culture.
 Henry Fitzhugh of Bedford owned several plantations in Fairfax County, Virginia, totaling about 12,585 acres, which he mostly leased to tenants in his lifetime, and in his will divided among his sons Nicholas, Richard, Mordecai, Battaile and Giles.